 The preserve is also home to a number of rare sedges (to the non-botanist, these are grass-like plants).
 Visitors should keep to the path in the preserve.
 If you do go off this path, it is important to step very carefully to avoid damaging these special plants.

-- TrekOhio: Ottawa County Parks & Nature Preserves; this is the county where the Lakeside Daisy State Nature Preserve is located.
-The page includes links to the official site for the preserve plus links to other parks in the county.
+- TrekOhio: Ottawa County Parks & Nature Preserves — This is the county where the Lakeside Daisy State Nature Preserve is located.
+Check out this page for links to the official site and for information on nearby parks and preserves.

 - Wikipedia: Tetraneuris herbacea; this is the scientific name that Wikipedia uses to refer to Lakeside daisies (Hymenoxys herbacea)

 - Wikipedia: Double-flowered: this is a mutation that causes a flower to have extra layers of petals.

 - Wikipedia: Alvar; this is a habitat characterized by either bare, limestone bedrock or bedrock covered with a scant layer of top soil.

 The entrance to the preserve is located at the intersection of E. Bayshore Road and Alexander Pike in Lakeside Marblehead, OH 43440.
 According to a sign at the park, it is only open to the general public in the month of May.
 The sign says that during the rest of the year, people must request a permit from the Ohio Department of Natural Resources.
 However, I believe this information is out-of-date.
 A number of preserves that required a permit no longer do.
 And if you look at the state’s list of permit-only preserves, you’ll find that the Lakeside Daisy State Nature Preserve is not included.